The surprising power of a low-income year

 Opportunities you may only qualify for when your income is lower

 “Backdoor Roth” must be the coolest name in personal finance; it’s the ship that’s launched a thousand Instagram content creators.
-But if you’re in a low-income year, you don’t need a backdoor; you can go straight in the front door, and lock in your low income tax rate now and never owe taxes again on those dollars, assuming you withdraw in retirement.
+But if you’re in a low-income year, you don’t need a backdoor; you can go straight in the front door and contribute to a Roth IRA, locking in your low income tax rate today and never owe taxes again on those dollars, assuming you withdraw in retirement.

 Time to knock out personal admin

 Waiting to hear from job applications can be agonizing.
 Put your nervous energy to use by taking this time to get your affairs in order.
 Old 401(k) accounts hanging out, where you may forget them some day between now and 2045?
 Subscriptions you never cancelled?
-Have you updated your account beneficiaries and organized your financial paperwork?
-Now is the time!
+And have you updated your account beneficiaries on your banking accounts?
+Now can be the time!

 In our webinar, we’ll walk through our top recommendations for organization moves, and provide a downloadable PDF handout with a complete list.